revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 data/
 ├── alignment.fasta    -- Alignment file simulated with the Jukes-Cantor (JC) model.
 ├── constraints.txt    -- File containing constraints.
-├── substitution.tree  -- Substitution-like tree used to simulate the alignment.
+├── substitution.tree  -- Tree with branch length in expected number of substitutions used to simulate the alignment.
-└── time.tree          -- Original time-like tree to be recovered.
+└── time.tree          -- Original timetree to be recovered.
 ```

 The following RevBayes script files are available:
 ```
 scripts/
-├── 1_mcmc_jc.rev                   -- Infer substition-like trees using the JC model.
+├── 1_mcmc_jc.rev                   -- Infer branch-length trees using the JC model.
 ├── 2_summarize_branch_lengths.rev  -- Extract posterior means and variances of branch lengths.
 └── 3_mcmc_dating.rev               -- Date with calibrations and constraints.
 ```

-Simulated data will be used, so that the inferred time-like trees can be tested
+Simulated data will be used, so that the inferred timetrees can be tested
-for accuracy against the correct time-like topology stored in the file
+for accuracy against the correct timetree stored in the file
 `time.tree`.
 Inference will be done twice: (1) using calibrations only, and (2)
 using calibrations and constraints.
-We will work with the correct, fixed tree
+We will not perform inference of the topology of the tree, only of the age of its nodes.
+We will therefore work with the correct, fixed tree
 topology obtained from the file `substitution.tree`.
-Usually, one would use the
+On empirical data, one could use the
-maximum-likelihood (ML) or the maximum a posteriori (MAP) topology obtained from
+maximum-likelihood (ML) or the maximum a posteriori (MAP) topology obtained from a phylogenetic reconstruction based on the as in e.g. tutorial [Phylogenetic inference of nucleotide data using RevBayes](https://revbayes.github.io/tutorials/ctmc/).
 the alignment.

 Statement of the problem